mmb-irb/Basic-Docker-Swarm/via_docker.md

 docker run -w /data -v /path/to/data:/data --network my_network loader_image load /data/upload.json
 ```

-Where /path/to/db is the **absolut path** were to save the upload.json file is in the computer.
+Where /path/to/data is the **absolut path** where to save the upload.json file is in the computer as well as the files to upload.
 This folder will be **mapped into the docker**.

 For this proof of concept, the upload.json must have the following format: